You and Your CourseOpportunities

 How do I know if Biodiscovery applies to my research?

-If biological materials (or substances sourced from biological materials such as animals and plants) native to Queenland or its waters are to be researched AND outcomes from the research may be commercial in nature, the research would be considered “biodiscovery”.
+If biological materials (or substances sourced from biological materials such as animals and plants) native to Queensland or its waters are to be researched AND outcomes from the research may be commercial in nature, the research would be considered “biodiscovery”.

 The Biodiscovery Act Decision Tree can be used to quickly identify whether research activities using native biological materials falls under the Biodiscovery Act or not.
+Click here for more information on Biodiscovery and compliance requirements.